eriosta/analytics-applications/bank_marketing/README.md

 Additionally, clustering methods, such as K-means or hierarchical clustering, could be used to group clients with similar characteristics and target marketing efforts to these groups.
 In conclusion, this study provides valuable insights into the variables that influence a client's decision to subscribe to a term deposit.
 We hope that our findings and recommendations will help the bank improve their marketing efforts and increase their success in selling term deposits.
 # Sources
-1. "The impact of direct marketing on customer behavior: a study of banks." by Okeke, J. A., & Ilo, O. E. (2013). *African Journal of Business Management, 7*(30), 1672-1679.
+Okeke, J. A., & Ilo, O. E. (2013).
+The impact of direct marketing on customer behavior: a study of banks.
+African Journal of Business Management, 7(30), 1672-1679.

-2. "A study of factors affecting direct marketing campaign success in the banking industry." by Kim, S., Kim, S., & Kim, K. (2015). *Asia Pacific Journal of Marketing and Logistics, 27*(2), 191-208.
+Kim, S., Kim, S., & Kim, K. (2015).
+A study of factors affecting direct marketing campaign success in the banking industry.
+Asia Pacific Journal of Marketing and Logistics, 27(2), 191-208.

-3. "Direct marketing and customer behavior: a case of banking industry in Pakistan." by Shabbir, M. S., & Akhtar, N. (2013). *Journal of Marketing and Management, 3*(2), 105-123.
+Shabbir, M. S., & Akhtar, N. (2013).
+Direct marketing and customer behavior: a case of banking industry in Pakistan.
+Journal of Marketing and Management, 3(2), 105-123.

+Lundberg, S. M., & Lee, S. I. (2017).
+A Unified Approach to Interpreting Model Predictions. arXiv preprint arXiv:1705.07874.